Coastal Bend Counts

 Aransas NWR (TXAR)

 This unique count will allow participants to enter sections of the refuge and local areas which are generally not open to the public.
 Besides Whooping Cranes, results in previous years included Green-tailed Towhees, Harris's Sparrows, Burrowing Owls, Mountain Plovers and a Rough-legged Hawk!
 Who knows what will be observed this year!
-To sign up or ask for additional information, please contact Paul Swacina at firstname.lastname@example.org.
+To sign up or ask for additional information, please contact with one of the compilers: Paul Swacina, email@example.com, and Rick Laughlin, firstname.lastname@example.org.

 Corpus Christi (TXCC)

-This is centered in the west part of town and contains some of the premier birding sites in Nueces County, part of Nueces Bay and several ranches in San Patricio county.
+This count is centered in the west part of town and contains some of the premier birding sites in Nueces County, part of Nueces Bay and several ranches in San Patricio county.
 It has one of the higher species counts in Texas.
-Please contact compiler Larry Jordan at email@example.com if you'd like to participate.
+The compiler is Larry Jordan, email@example.com .
+This count is traditionally held on the first Saturday on the count window.
+This year anyone interested in participating needs to contact Larry well before the count.

 Corpus Christi - Flour Bluff (TXCF)

-This is centered in the east end of town and includes all of the Flour Bluff peninsula, part of the Laureles Division of the King Ranch, northern Padre Island, southern Mustang Island and several miles of the Laguna Madre.
-Please contact compiler Larry Jordan at firstname.lastname@example.org if you'd like to participate.
+This count is centered in the east end of town and includes all of the Flour Bluff peninsula, part of the Laureles Division of the King Ranch, northern Padre Island, southern Mustang Island and several miles of the Laguna Madre.
+The compiler is Larry Jordan, firstname.lastname@example.org.
+This count is traditionally held on the first Sunday on the count window.
+This year anyone interested in participating needs to contact Larry well before the count.

 Guadalupe River Delta - McFaddin Family Ranches (TXGF)

 This is a unique fun count surveying riparian forests near the Coast.
 The count is usually sponsored and the CBC will likely provide you access to property not available otherwise.
 This count was designed by Mark Elwonger and Brent Ortego to maximize the number of lingering neotrops.
 It contains 15 miles of the lower end of Guadalupe and San Antonio Rivers.
 It has many miles of waterways, riparian woodlands, marshes, brushlands, and grasslands.
 One of the exciting aspects of attending the count is to be able to access the private ranches in the McFaddin community.
 We have access to 3 ranches totaling 14,000 acres.
 There are also thousands of acres of other land south of these ranches in which we have access.
 If you would like to view these properties, go to Google Earth and view the land between the Guadalupe and San Antonio Rivers near their junction between Green Lake and Tivoli, TX.
+This count is traditionally held on the 1st Thursday of the count window.
 If you would like to attend, Brent Ortego, email@example.com or 361-827-4691 cell.
 Resources: Count circle map (static image), Interactive map (Google Earth required).

 The Jackson-Calhoun County CBC straddles the Jackson and Calhoun County line in the Midcoast section of our state.
 It is centered near the community of Weedhaven, which is just east of the town of Port Lavaca and Point Comfort.
 The circle includes bay and estuarine habitat along the Lavaca River and Carancuhua River watersheds as well as riparian areas along Cox Creek and Keller Creek.
 Good portions of the circle include pasture and crop land, some limited thorn scrub and some feeder-watch opportunities in the town of Point Comfort.
 There should be good birding on the Formosa Plastics and ALCOA properties near Point Comfort and of course on the Tejano Wetland near the town of La Ward.
+This count is always held on December 27.
 To get more information and to participate, please contact the compiler, Bob Friedrichs at firstname.lastname@example.org or 925-998-7052.
-Come on out and join us for the fun and the citizen science!
+Come on out and join us for the fun, the citizen science, and a delicious BBQ countdown dinner!

 Kenedy County - Wind Turbines (TXKW)